phpzone/shell/docs/source/definitions-for-command.rst

 boolean true    No
 ======= ======= ========

-All defined commands are enabled in default.
+All defined commands are enabled by default.
 Sometimes can be useful to disable a command without its removal.

 help
 ^^^^